synaptics-astra/doc/yocto.rst

   pokyuser@xyz:/path/to/workspace $ cd sdk

-  pokyuser@xyz:/path/to/workspace/sdk $ OOBE=enabled source meta-synaptics/setup/setup-environment
+  pokyuser@xyz:/path/to/workspace/sdk $ OOBE=enabled . meta-synaptics/setup/setup-environment

   pokyuser@xyz:/path/to/workspace/sdk/build-XYZ $ bitbake astra-media-oobe

-The ``source meta-synaptics/setup/setup-environment`` will prompt the user to select a machine type.
+The ``. meta-synaptics/setup/setup-environment`` will prompt the user to select a machine type.
 Information on machine types can be found in section :ref:`astra_machines`.

 The image can be flashed to an evaluation kit board as described in :ref:`prepare_to_boot`.